hakbrk/Pandas/README.md

 Summary
 This repository contains a data analytis project utilizing Pandas.

 PyCitySchools - I was given two data files in csv format containing school and student performance data.
 I was asked to provide two observeable trends based on the data.
-Based on the observed trends it would appear that Student Performce can be expected to be higher at a smaller school size with a lower per student budget.
+Based on the observed trends it would appear that Student Performce can be expected to be higher at a smaller school with a lower per student budget.
+In addition a Charter School would appear to outperform District Schools, but as Charter Schools appear to be smaller in Student population this may just be restating the first observation.

 Following is an outline of the data summaries requested.
   ### District Summary